 This rule does not apply to Family Court Services Appointments.
-To request to appear telephonically for mediation at Family Court Services, refer to Rule 9.14.A.2.
 This rule does not apply when the Department of Child Support Services is requesting the telephonic appearance on behalf of one of the parties.
-If the Department of Child Support Services is the requesting party, they shall make the request as soon as possible after the request is made of them by the party.
+If Department of Child Support Services is the requesting party, they shall make the request as soon as possible after the request is made of them by the party.